tarik-yilmaz/arc42-based-architecture/youRide-arc42.md

 avoid additional infrastructure cost and complexity.
 The internal payment message queue and payment worker also run on this server during the MVP phase so payment requests survive temporary network or provider failures.
-External authentication and Stripe remain outside the rented server and are reached through HTTPS.
+External authentication, Stripe, and the maps/geocoding/routing provider remain outside the rented server and are reached through HTTPS.

 Customers and drivers use the mobile app.
 Internal administration and controlling can be accessed through a browser-based frontend served by